juliankolbe/markdownTest/regex.md

 `^(?=\w{6,10}$)(?=[^a-z]*[a-z])(?=(?:[^A-Z]*[A-Z]){3})(?=\D*\d)`

 Now we have made sure the password is valid, and if that is all we wanted we can stop here.
-However if we also wanted to match and return the string, we can easily do so now.
+However, if we also wanted to match and return the string, we can easily do so now.

 ######Matching the string